 Other tenants included the grocery-chain Kroger, which became DeMonds Super Valu; plus, an office for National Standard Credit Union, a property title company, a branch of the Secretary of State, Old Kent Bank, Dollar General, Rent-A-Center (rent-to-own furniture), Upstarts Computer, Color Me Christian, and Market Place Flea Market and Bazaar.

-Sit-down and to-go restaurants included Taco House, Little Caesar’s, Rey’s Mexican Restaurant and the Peking Chinese Restaurant.
+Sit-down and to-go restaurants included Little Caesar’s, Reyes Taco House, owned and operated by Reyes and Nemecio (Freddie) Maez, and the Peking Chinese Restaurant.
 “I’d go to Peking for egg rolls.
 At the time they were the best,” said Mike Ferrell, of Niles.
 Plus, the Plaza 2 Restaurant.
 “That (Plaza 2) was a great place to eat after a night out,” commented Denise Mead.
-Former Niles resident Lisa LaHaie said she loved Rey’s Mexican Restaurant.
+Former Niles resident Lisa LaHaie said she loved Reyes Mexican Restaurant.
 “It was my first experience trying Mexican food and I everything I tried was delicious,” she said.

 And of course, a chance to get sweet and creamy treats.
 “When we moved to Niles around 1980, I remember a Baskin-Robbins in Eastgate.
 I was young, but I clearly remember the bubblegum ice cream,” Amanda Cupp Nicodemus said with a smile.
 Another resident recalled Shirley’s Cake Supply.